Glavnokoman/vuh/readme.md

 # Vuh.
-A Vulkan-based library for GPGPU computing
+A Vulkan-based library for GPGPU computing.
-Because Vulkan runs virtually on any modern hardware/OS combination.
+Vulkan runs virtually on any modern hardware/OS combination.
-And provides a low level interface to the hardware.
-So you have all the power at your fingertips.
+It provides a low level interface to the hardware so you have all the power at your fingertips.
 At the price of ridiculous amount of boilerplate.
 Vuh aims to reduce the boilerplate to a reasonable minimum in most common GPGPU computing scenarios.